iSECPartners/tlspretense/README.md

 * SSLTest Command-line
   * Command line option to pause between tests
-  * Command line option to print a list of all tests
   * Print results
   * Command line option to specify where to write the results to